-The test consists in determining and comparing the error curve at the nominal gas pressure as declared by the manufacturer with the error curves at the lowest and the highest gas pressures as declared by the manufacturer.
+Its consists in determinations and comparisons of the error curve at the nominal gas pressure as declared by the manufacturer with the error curves at the lowest and the highest gas pressure as declared by the manufacturer.

 Note: The test may be performed at a lower pressure than the highest pressure if it is established that it would not have a significant influence on the test result.
 However, a minimum test pressure of 20 bar is required (if the highest value is greater).